 100 shares ZYX common stock

-For a more thorough description of the above example, please review our Contracts Adjustments course.
+For a more thorough description of the above example, please review our Contracts Adjustments page.

 Keep in mind, this example is for illustration purposes only.
 Corporate actions are examined by an adjustment panel who make decisions about option adjustments on a case-by-case basis.